 Fixed assets in excess of \$5,000 are capitalized and stated at cost.
 Fixed assets are depreciated on a straight-line basis over the estimated useful lives of the related assets, generally five to ten years.
 Building improvements are amortized on a straight-line basis over their estimated useful lives.
 Land is not depreciated or amortized.
 The PVA headquarters building is fully depreciated.

 The cost of maintenance and repairs is recorded as expenses are incurred.
-Depreciation and amortization expense for the year ended June 30, 2020 and 2019 totaled \$694,180 and \$859,555, respectively.
+Depreciation and amortization expense for the years ended June 30, 2021 and 2020 totaled \$715,017 and \$694,180, respectively.